 - Make sure you select MRB (Master Boot Record) as the style of partition and click okay.

-- You should now see your entire drive list in Disk Manager
+- You should now see your SSD listed in Disk Manager

 Setting up Smart Response